 Jinzo is designed around a repeatable workflow: pick a task, spin up an isolated workspace, let an agent implement it, review the changes, and merge.
 Here’s how the pieces fit together.

 Start from an issue or task in your project management tool.
-If you’ve connected GitHub, GitLab, Linear, Jira, or Asana, your issues are already synced and searchable inside Jinzo.
+If you’ve connected GitHub, GitLab, Linear, Jira, Asana, Trello, or Sentry, your issues are already synced and searchable inside Jinzo.

 Once you’re happy with the changes, commit directly from the diff viewer.
 Jinzo suggests a commit message based on the session context.
 Push the branch and open a pull request — all without leaving the app.